Scientists cautious as England set to end COVID curbs

 Monday's announcement applies only to England, which is home to 56 million of the UK's 67 million people.

-A combination of high vaccination rates in the UK and the milder Omicron variant meant that easing restrictions didn't lead to a surge in hospitalisations and deaths.
+A combination of high vaccination rates in the UK and the milder omicron variant meant that easing restrictions didn't lead to a surge in hospitalizations and deaths.
 Both are falling, though the UK still has Europe's highest coronavirus toll after Russia, with more than 160,000 recorded deaths.

 In Britain, 85 per cent of people age 12 and up have had two vaccine doses and almost two-thirds have had a third booster shot.

-A reminder that the virus remains widespread came Sunday with the news that Queen Elizabeth II tested positive for the novel coronavirus.
-Buckingham Palace said the 95-year-old monarch was experiencing mild, cold-like symptoms, was continuing with light duties and would follow all Government regulations.
+A reminder that the virus remains widespread came Sunday with the news that Queen Elizabeth II tested positive for COVID-19.
+Buckingham Palace said the 95-year-old monarch was experiencing mild, cold-like symptoms, was continuing with light duties and would follow all government regulations.

 ADVERTISEMENT